Linaro/website/_posts/2019/03/2019-03-05-io-bandwidth-management-for-production-quality-services.md

 Thus the main performance parameter for this solution is the utilization that can be reached without breaking bandwidth guarantees.
 To evaluate this parameter, we start by noting that an administrator typically controls the load on each unit by deciding the number of clients served by that unit.

 Then we apply this fact to our reference system.
 Recall that, even in the worst case, the drive can deliver 10MB/s to each client.
 With how many active clients can this per-client minimum bandwidth be actually guaranteed?
-According to Figure [fig:clients-no-control], only with just one client!
+According to Figure [clients-no-control], only with just one client!

-With a low number of clients, a high utilization can be reached only if all or most clients do sequential I/O. In contrast, in Figure [fig:clients-no-control], with the random I/O of the target served alone, the device reaches less than 7% of the throughput it reaches with just two clients.
+With a low number of clients, a high utilization can be reached only if all or most clients do sequential I/O. In contrast, in Figure [clients-no-control], with the random I/O of the target served alone, the device reaches less than 7% of the throughput it reaches with just two clients.

 As a conclusion, if the workload is asymmetric, such as, e.g., sequential plus random I/O, then dedicated storage can guarantee minimum bandwidths only at the price of very low utilizations, i.e., of high over-provisioning.
 On the opposite end, it is easy to show that, with symmetric workloads, dedicated storage can accomodate many clients per storage unit and reach high utilizations.

 Proportional-share policy on *BFQ*
 ==================================

-In *BLK-MQ*, the proportional-share policy is implemented by the *BFQ* I/O scheduler [@bfq-doc].
+In *BLK-MQ*, the proportional-share policy is implemented by the *BFQ* I/O scheduler [bfq-doc].
 Differently from low limits, *BFQ* reliably guarantees target minimum bandwidths.
 As for throughput, *BFQ* reaches about 90% of the storage speed in the worst-case, namely for workloads made of purely random I/O. Thus *BFQ* seems an effective solution for providing each client with a high average bandwidth.

 *BFQ* is however overcome by low limits for purely random I/O, for which low limits reach 100% of the speed.
 Still, not reaching full utilization may be little relevant in production-quality environments.
 For reliability, storage is typically redundant in these environments, and no single storage unit is fully utilized, so as to mitigate service degradation when some unit fails.

 Main problems arise with very fast storage.
 The above 10% loss of throughput of *BFQ* is due to a higher execution overhead than low limits.
-This overhead becomes a barrier to speeds above 400 KIOPS, on commodity CPUs [@bfq-doc].
+This overhead becomes a barrier to speeds above 400 KIOPS, on commodity CPUs [bfq-doc].
 Work is in progress on addressing this issue.

 A complete, general solution
 ============================